 - Federal Crowdsourcing and Citizen Science Toolkit.
 This toolkit is designed to help federal partners initiate and grow citizen science programs.
 It includes step by step guidance, resources, and case studies.

 - Scistarter.com.
 This website lists all types of citizen science projects.
 In 2016, the site underwent major redevelopment and a special portal was developed for volunteer water monitoring programs to be easily listed.

-- EPA Volunteer Monitoring.
-EPA led the charge to develop volunteer water monitoring programs.
-Their current website contains methods manuals for volunteer stream, lake, and estuary monitoring, as well as guidance on developing quality assurance project plans.
+- EPA Participatory Science.
+EPA led the charge to develop participatory water monitoring programs.
+Their current website highlights regional participatory programs and contains methods manuals for volunteer stream, lake, and estuary monitoring, as well as guidance on developing quality assurance project plans.

 - The Secchi Dip-In.
 This NALMS sponsored program seeks to engage individuals who monitor lakes, reservoirs, estuaries, rivers, or streams to take a transparency measurement on one day during the month of July.
 Transparency values are used to assess the clarity across the United States and Canada.

 - We developed a Twitter handle to share resources, announcements, and cool stuff relevant to the field of volunteer water monitoring.
 Follow us at @volmonitor!